Terapia de Luz Vermelha e a Tireoide: Um Aliado Natural para a Saúde Hormonal - TheraFactor

 🌍 Global growth and recognition

-In recent years, red light therapy has gained popularity not only among functional health professionals, but also among athletes, biohackers and therapists.
-Countries such as the USA, Germany, Australia and Portugal have been integrating this technology into clinics and homes, given its safety, effectiveness and simplicity of application.
+In recent years, red light therapy has gained popularity not only among functional health professionals, but also among athletes, biohackers, and therapists.
+Countries such as the USA, Germany, Australia, and Portugal have been incorporating this technology into clinics and homes, given its safety, effectiveness, and ease of use.

 💡 TheraFactor® panels as allies in thyroid health

-The Portuguese brand TheraFactor® offers a range of red and near-infrared light therapy panels, ideal for treatments targeting the thyroid region.
+The Portuguese brand TheraFactor® offers a range of red and near-infrared light therapy panels, ideal for targeted treatments in the thyroid region.

 The TheraPRO series stands out for: